 If you have questions on this policy, you may contact the UNI Web Team at firstname.lastname@example.org or the Service Desk at 3-5555.

 How do I change my CatID passphrase (password)?

 Go to the change passphrase utility (Note: the login screen will appear) and enter your login and current passphrase.
 Select a new passphrase and enter it again to verify that you have typed it correctly.
 See the passphrase requirements for a complete listing or rules.

 I've forgotten my passphrase (password).
 Now what do I do?

-If you can't remember your CatID passphrase (password), you will need to contact the Computer Consulting Center to request your passphrase be reset.
+If you can't remember your CatID passphrase (password), you will need to contact the IT Service Desk to request your passphrase be reset.